THE MODERN MINT BLOG

 The first flowers we planted were tulips, and as amazing as they were when they came up, as brilliant as they looked in a bouquet, we just couldn’t compete in price with the imports.
 It takes a knowledgeable client indeed to pay £1 or more a stem for a tulip you have grown when they can go to a supermarket and get ten for £2.

-So don’t bother unless you go for varieties that supermarkets won’t put on sale – basically, anything they can’t pack and transport easily – so you should be okay with Parrot tulips say, the luxurious jewels of the spring garden.
+So don’t bother unless you go for varieties that supermarkets won’t put on sale – basically, anything they can’t pack and transport easily – so you should be okay with something like the Parrot tulips, those luxurious jewels of the spring garden.

 9) Ignore Everything We Have Said